Nexmo/verify-android-sdk/README.md

 ========

 Clone this repository and reference the local aar file.
-In a file explorer (not Android Studio), drag the verify-beta.aar file into the /app/libs directory in your project’s root directory.
+In a file explorer (not Android Studio), drag the verify-beta0.2.aar file into the /app/libs directory in your project’s root directory.

 In Android Studio, edit the build.gradle file in the app directory (it can also be labelled as Module: app)